Help keep our mission alive

-Your support of United Way of Greater Richmond & Petersburg and our community can continue long past retirement.
-We offer flexible giving options from annual gifts to long-term planned gifts, as well as sharing your time and talent through volunteer engagement and advocacy.
+Your support of our local United Way can continue long past retirement.
+Our Always United community offers flexible giving options from annual gifts to long-term planned gifts.
+This group also helps you stay involved through volunteer engagement and advocacy.

 Pledges are a great option if you are considering a larger gift and wish to establish a schedule of payments stretched over a period of months or years.
 Statements can be sent at regular intervals as requested.

 Annual gifts can be made in a variety of ways.
 The United Way team is available to consult with you about your preferred method and timing for your gift and can offer annual meetings and updates to touch base on the status of your contribution.

 If you want to support United Way without dipping into your cash reserves, consider donating appreciated assets such as stocks or real estate directly.
 This strategy can eliminate capital gains taxes you would incur by selling them separately before donating the cash, therefore ensuring that United Way receives the full value of the asset.